SWI-Prolog/contrib-protobufs/protobufs_overview.md

 the facts start with =proto_meta_+. protobuf_parse_from_codes/3 uses these facts to parse the wire form of the message into a Prolog term.

+The generated code does not rely on any Google-supplied code.

 TODO: add an "imports" option to (recursively) process all imported .proto files.